shivas1/Identifying-Bias-in-the-Articles-of-DifferentMedia-Outlets-Based-on-Features/README.md

 dt_final_new_features file is attached

 In this script we analyse the features on the tuned xg_boost model with including and without including some of the features

+# Bootstrap.632_model.ipynb

+To run this script we need

+dt_final_new_features file is attached

+The mehods needed to implement the bootstrap technique is described in the script

+we used the XGBclasifier as classification model and returned scores related to the performance metrics.

+Note: The computational time and cost is expensive to run the bootstrap method using the Google colab for the support is recommended.

+Also we used the parameter value as 50 for n_splits even the default value is 200 due to the time constraint.